Menu

 Attendance and Student Illness

-If your child is not well, please contact the Attendance Officer, as soon as possible by telephoning 01707 650702 or by using the online form here.
+If your child is not well, please contact the Attendance Officer, as soon as possible by telephoning 01707 650702.

 Chancellor’s is committed and determined to encourage excellent levels of attendance and punctuality to enable students to take full advantage of the educational opportunities available to them.